-Our findings for sovereign debt in 2000 (Figure 2 and Tables 6-9, which correspond to Figure 1 and Tables 2-5 for the 1996-99 period) suggest that this year was indeed different from the earlier period.
-Table 6 clearly indicates that in 2000 the co-movement between Israel's risk premium and sovereign spreads of emerging markets around the world was substantially lower than in 1996-99 (Table 2).
+Our findings for sovereign debt in 2000 (Figure 2 and Tables 6-9, which correspond to Figure 1 and Tables 2-5 for the 1996-1999 period) suggest that indeed, this year was different from the earlier period.
+Table 6 clearly indicates that in 2000 the co-movement between Israel's risk premium and sovereign spreads of emerging markets around the world was substantially lower than in 1996-1999 (Table 2).
 Table 7 suggests that, unlike earlier years, in 2000 the events that caused the largest fluctuations in Israel's sovereign risk premium were Israel-specific, not global, events.
-Tables 8 and 9 indicate that some classes of events, particularly those related to the collapse of the peace process, which had no impact on the risk premium prior to 2000, became more important during this year.
+Table 8 and Table 9 indicate that some classes of events, particularly those related to the collapse of the peace process, which had no impact on the risk premium prior to 2000, became more important during this year.
 By contrast, movements in the EMBI index were not very useful predictors of movement in the Israeli risk premium in 2000.
-Nevertheless, even the largest increase in the risk premium in response to a domestic event (the 30 percent increase in the risk premium in mid-October 2000) was much smaller than the increase which followed the Russian debt crisis in summer 1998 (when the spread more than doubled within two weeks, see Table 3).11
+Nevertheless, even the largest increase in the risk premium in response to a domestic event (the 30 percent increase in the risk premium in mid-October 2000) was much smaller than the increase in the risk premium after the onset of the Russian debt crisis in summer 1998 (when the spread more than doubled within two weeks, see Table 3).